bunnybunbun37204/Thainnumber_Converter/README.md

 2. Add function convert integer to thai number.
 3. Add function convert integer to thai language.
 4. Add function convert Thai number to English form by using [number-to-word](https://github.com/marlun78/number-to-words) lib.
-5. This package can be used in ES and CommomJS.
+5. This package can be used in ES and CommonJS.

 ## License